TANDEM: Temporal-Aware Neural Detection for Multimodal Hate Speech: Related Work

 A core capability for long video understanding is temporal localization, identifying when specific events or actions occur.
 In classic computer vision tasks such as temporal action localization, the goal is to detect and mark the start/end of actions in untrimmed videos.
 Early approaches often cast this as a sliding-window classification problem: the video is divided into many overlapping segments (windows), each treated as a candidate classifying a certain action.
 This brute-force strategy was improved by proposal-based methods that generate fewer candidate segments likely to contain actions.
 For example,~\citet{escorcia2016daps} introduced a deep proposal network to suggest relevant temporal snippets, and~\citet{shou2016temporal} built an end-to-end 3D CNN that directly learns to predict segments. \citet{zhao2017temporal} went further with structured segment networks (SSN) to model the temporal structure within each candidate segment.
 These fully supervised methods assume precise annotations of action boundaries for training.
 They work well on shorter videos or curated clips, but scaling to truly long videos (\textit{e.g.}, hours of footage like in the case of HateMM) remains challenging due to the sheer number of windows or proposals needed.

 State-of-the-art multimodal Large Language Models (mLLMs) have recently moved beyond simple proposal networks.
 New architectures such as TriSense~\cite{li2025watch} explicitly integrate audio, visual, and speech streams for holistic temporal reasoning.
-Furthermore, modern grounding approaches have adopted specialized mechanisms such as adaptive head-switching and dedicated time-tokens to interleave precise timestamp regression with textual generation~\cite{guo2025vtg,guo2024trace}.
+Furthermore, modern grounding approaches have adopted specialized mechanisms such as adaptive head-switching and dedicated time-tokens to interleave precise timestamp regression with textual generation~\cite{guo2025vtg,guo2024trace}. \mbox{\citet{sun2025multihateloc}} combined modality-specific temporal encoders with top-$K$ multiple instance learning (MIL) objective to infer hateful segments given video-level labels.
+They achieve a mean average precision (mAP) of $0.645$ on HateMM and $0.445$ on MHC datasets, respectively.
 Our framework complements these architectural advances by introducing a training-side innovation -- tandem reinforcement learning, that stabilizes these long-horizon predictions.